weex/addrindex-balance/README.md

     python multiple-balances.py filename.txt

-where filename.txt contains Bitcoin addresses one-per-line.
+where filename.txt contains on each line a Bitcoin address, a comma, then a label or comment.